nodeschool/international-day/PARTICIPATING.md

 - Take a group photo!
 - If there is anyone in your community with sound/audio/video expertise, ask them to come and interview attendees.
 Upload your video to youtube afterwards and share it with the nodeschool/organizers repository so we can include it in a NodeSchool International Day short film.

+How to make a hangout:

+1. You introduce the other chapter quickly
+2. The chapter owner talks short (<=5min) about what they will do at their chapter
+3. The chapter takes you on the main screen, so everybody at his chapter sees you
+4. He introduces you to his chapter
+5. The chapter owner takes the camera to show the venue and everybody from the other chapter say together “HI!”
+6. You take the camera through our venue and everybody from your chapter say together “HI!"
+7. Then I take it off the main screen
+8. (ONLY If the other chapter also has presentation screen with speakers!)
+You talk 5 minutes about your chapter

 ## Stickers
 The [stickers](https://github.com/nodeschool/international-day/tree/2015/Stickers) have been prepared and are ready to send to you printer.
 Enjoy!
 (PS.: You can also order it internationally [at hexi.pics]( https://hexi.pics/items/aa621a0d29b88cab04f188aeb98788a9))